 This is where food plays a huge role.
 Food contains antioxidants, polyphenols, amino acids, and vitamins which counteract the negative effect of the free radicals and reduce oxidative stress.
 In addition, nutrients found in food help build skin health and resilience creating a barrier for the harmful rays to enter the body in the first place.

 The foods below are especially helpful for maintaining skin health, mitigating free radicals, and reducing oxidative stress.
 If you already follow an overall whole food diet rich in colorful fruits and vegetables, you are most likely consuming all these items already!
 If not, start adding them in today!

-- Hemp seeds, chia Seeds, and flax seeds are rich sources of omega-3 fatty acids which help the skin maintain its integrity, stay smooth, strong, and supple.
+- Hemp seeds, chia seeds, and flax seeds are rich sources of omega-3 fatty acids that help the skin maintain its integrity, and stay smooth, strong, and supple.
 In addition, Omega 3s are highly anti-inflammatory which can help with healing if you do get a sunburn.
 (Give this Hemp, Flax, and Chia Pudding a try!)

 - Carrots, red peppers, and other deep orange and red vegetables are high in beta-carotene which our bodies convert into Vitamin A. Vitamin A supports vision, skin, and mucosal healing.
 In addition, research shows beta-carotene provides a shield from sunburn, but these effects kick in after a minimum of 10 weeks of consuming beta-carotene, so it is important to make these a regular part of your diet YEAR-ROUND!